 We’re making sure that every penny goes on improving the life chances of over 20,000 young people every single day in some of the most disadvantaged areas of our northern cities through the power of co-operation.

 Our academies are great.
 We’ve been supporting Co-op Academies since 2010 in some of the most economically challenged communities and through co-operation, they’ve all improved significantly.

-Many of the predecessor local authority schools were judged inadequate and we have improved them through a co-operative education to be good or better.
+Many of the predecessor local authority schools were judged inadequate and we have improved them immeasurably through our hard work and co-operative values.

 Just as with any sector, there are those that take advantage and break the rules but Co-op Academies are truly different.
 They bridge the gap between multi-academy trusts and locally maintained schools.

 MYTH: Academies are under-regulated and are not responsible to anyone